Saltation Matrices: The Essential Tool for Linearizing Hybrid Dynamical Systems: Saltation matrices for rigid body systems with time-invariant unilateral constraints

 \subsection{Liftoff}

-Liftoff is a hybrid transition into mode $\mathrm{V}$ from $\mathrm{S}$ or $\mathrm{C}$ that depends on the constraint force $f(t,x)$, \eqref{eq:fdynamics}, which is a function of both time and state (and implicitly a function of control input).
+Liftoff is a hybrid transition into mode $\mathrm{V}$ from $\mathrm{S}$ or $\mathrm{C}$ that depends on the constraint force $f(t,x)$, defined in \eqref{eq:fdynamics}, which is a function of both time and state (and implicitly a function of control input).
+Note that liftoff and apex cannot occur at the same time due to the transversality requirement.
 The guard for liftoff is determined by $f_{\mathrm{n}}$, the constraint force in the $J_{\mathrm{n}}$ direction -- if the force becomes non-repulsive, then the contact is released:

 Because the hybrid event occurs when the constraint force goes to zero, the dynamics at the boundary are equal.
 This is true even in the case of sticking friction in mode $\mathrm{C}$, as the friction cone ensures that either the system transitions to sliding mode $\mathrm{S}$ (as discussed in Sec.~\ref{sec:friction}) or the frictional force goes to zero at the same time.
 The state does not jump during liftoff, which meaning the reset map for liftoff is an identity transformation.
 Since both conditions of \eqref{eq:identitysaltation} are met for liftoff, the saltation matrices are identity: